 Each year the children, along with their parents, are asked to complete a One Page Profile telling us about their strengths, likes and dislikes, ways they learn best, and their aspirations.
 This gives us a clear overview of the whole child.

 Pupil progress meetings highlight pupils who may need additional support and this is discussed with the pupil and their families.
 Referrals to external agencies are made according to need and with parental consent.

 All interventions are monitored for impact and outcomes are defined at the start of any intervention.
 The SENCO oversees all additional support and regularly shares updates with the SEN Governor.

 We whole-heartedly believe in working with parents/carers in a two-way dialogue to support a child’s learning, needs and aspirations.
 We operate an open door policy and take every opportunity to strengthen this dialogue.
 Parents/carers are invited to contribute through a number of means, including parent consultations or less formal meetings, which can be arranged at any time.

-For children who have a Statement of Education Needs/ Education Health Care Plan we hold an Annual Review to which external specialists are invited to discuss the pupil’s progress with the parents/carers and future targets are set.
+For children who have an Education Health Care Plan we hold an Annual Review to which external specialists are invited to discuss the pupil’s progress with the parents/carers and future targets are set.

 If outside professionals are involved, meetings are arranged to ensure parents meet and discuss the findings of observations and assessments, and are aware of the support provided at school and how they can help at home.

-Our Governing Body includes Parent Governors and all parents can become involved in Goldsworth Friends.
-Each class also has a Classroom representative to help with communication and organise class events.
+Our Governing Body includes Parent Governors and all parents can become involved in Friends of Goldsworth.
+Each class also has a Class Representative to help with communication and organise class events.